GuenterQuast/mimoCoRB/builddoc/index.rst

 A graphical representation of the set-up is shown in the figure below [source: Master's Thesis Christoph Mayer, ETP 2022].
-Note that the oscilloscope is replaced by a signal simulation in the example provided.
+Note that the oscilloscope as the data-acquisition front-end is replaced by a signal simulation in the example provided.

 .. image:: mimoCoRB_lifetime.png
   :width: 650